webisteme/punkmoney/README.txt

 '''

+PunkMoney 0.25
-PunkMoney 0.22 by Eli Gothill
+by Eli Gothill (@webisteme)

 www.punkmoney.org
+www.webisteme.com/blog

 '''

 ABOUT

 #PunkMoney is a set of natual language protocols which enable a gift economy on Twitter.
-PunkMoney 0.22 is the second iteration of the #PunkMoney tracker for finding, interpreting and recording #PunkMoney statements.
+PunkMoney 0.25 is the second iteration of the #PunkMoney tracker for finding, interpreting and recording #PunkMoney statements.

 To find out more about #PunkMoney, visit http://www.punkmoney.org